Ohio Auto Insurance [Rates + Cheap Coverage Guide]

 |Coverage Type:||Annual Costs in 2015:|

-The above data is from the National Association of Insurance Commissioners.
-The national average car insurance payment is $1,311.
-You can expect car insurance rates in Ohio to be significantly higher for 2019 and on.
+The above data is from NAIC.
+The national average auto insurance payment is $1,311.
+You can expect auto insurance rates in Ohio to be significantly higher for 2019 and on.

-Next, read below for information about car insurance loss ratios.
+Next, read below for information about auto insurance loss ratios.

 A loss ratio compares how much a company spends on claims to how much money they take in on premiums.
 A loss ratio of 60 percent indicates the company paid $60 on claims out of every $100 earned in premiums.